York Township, Pennsylvania

-York Township is a township in York County, Pennsylvania.
+York Township is a township in York County, Pennsylvania, United States.
 The township is a suburb of The City of York.
-The population was 29,737 at the 2020 census.
+The population was 29,740 at the 2020 census.

 History

-York Township was formed in 1753 when very few settlers lived there.
-Most lived in the southeast part, most of which subsequently seceded into the boroughs of Dallastown, Red Lion, and Yoe.
-The township was mostly rural until after World War II.
-Today York Township is still partially rural, but is mostly suburban in character as the most populous suburb of York.
+York Township was formed in 1753, when very few settlers lived in the area.
+Most of these lived in the southeastern section, most of which subsequently seceded into the boroughs of Dallastown, Red Lion and Yoe.
+The township remained mostly rural until after World War II.
+Today, York Township is still partially rural, but is predominantly suburban in character as the most populous suburb of York.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 25.8 sqmi, of which 25.5 sqmi is land and 0.3 sqmi, or 1.24%, is water.
+It contains the census-designated places of Queens Gate, Spry, and Tyler Run.